Bandha

 Maha Bandha- Putting it all together

 Maha means great, and Maha Bandha combines all three bandhas.
-To practice this, start in a seat position, inhale fully through the nose, and then exhale fully until empty.
-Then, without inalaing, engage the Mula Bandha, then Uddiyana Bandha, lift the chest, engaging Jalandhara Bandha.
-Hold there and finally lift the head, inhale fully, and release the bandhas.
+To practice this, start in a seated position, inhale fully through the nose, and exhale fully until you are empty.
+Then, without inhaling, engage the Mula Bandha, then Uddiyana Bandha, lift the chest, engaging Jalandhara Bandha.
+Hold there, then lift the head, inhale fully, and release the bandhas.
 Maha Bandha gives all the benefits of individual bandhas and regulates the entire endocrine system.

 Contradictions

-Caution should be taken doing the bandhas when menstruating or pregnant.
+Caution should be taken when doing the bandhas when menstruating or pregnant.

 Comments